builtbybo/gettoknowme/README.md

 # builtbybo - Playground Project

-# dev-challenge-example
-# dev-challenge-example
+# Get To Know Me Challenge

-An console based challenge inspired by video games from the 80s and using Transferwises [dev-challenge-server](https://github.com/transferwise/dev-challenge-server) module.
+An console based challenge inspired by video games from the 80s and using Transferwise's [dev-challenge-server](https://github.com/transferwise/dev-challenge-server) module.
 ## Get started
 Just clone the repo locally, go to the folder and run